Gifted and Talented

 FOR MORE INFORMATION:

-If you’d like to receive a copy of DISD’s Gifted and Talented District Plan or if you’d like more information about our program, please contact Amber Price, G/T Coordinator, at 829-6900 or by email at [email protected]
+If you’d like more information about our program, please contact Amber Price, G/T Coordinator, at 829-6900 or by email at [email protected]

 Web links: